pgrepds/pgrepds/README.md

 My research interests lie in chromatic- and structural graph theory, mostly on the structure of graphs with certain forbidden induced subgraphs.
 In particular I am interested in the chi-boundedness of graphs, what structural relationships make a graph chi-bounded and how an efficient algorithm for constructing an optimal colouring can be derived from this relationships.

 I am a big advocate of free software and would like to get more involved in the open source community.
-I currently work a lot with the [Julia](https://julialang.org/) programming language and plan to contribute to some of the Julia packages, especially in the area of graph theory and combinatorics.
+I currently work a lot with the [Julia](https://julialang.org/) programming language and I plan to contribute to some of the Julia packages, especially in the area of graph theory and combinatorics.

 ## Research Interests